SaaStacked/saastack/docs/README.md

 ## How-To Guides

-Read the [How To Guides](how-to-guides/README.md) to help you get started and perform the most common tasks in working with and customizing this codebase template to suit your product needs.
+With  [SaaStack Standard](https://www.saastacked.com) we give you numerous and detailed "How To Guides" to help you get started and perform the most common tasks in working with and customizing this codebase template to suit your product needs.

+We know that most developers/engineers don't want to read the docs, even if they have them at their finger tips.
+But you AI tools and copilots have no issue reading them all and then using them to vibe up your new feature!

 # More Documentation

-In the Standard edition we have further documentation for extensive tooling, coding standards to pre-program your AI tools, and documentation to deploy everything on your chose Cloud Platform.
+In the [SaaStack Standard](https://www.saastacked.com) we have further documentation for extensive tooling, coding standards to pre-program your AI tools, and documentation to deploy everything on your chose Cloud Platform.

 Sign up to the [Standard Edition of SaaStacked](https://www.saastacked.com) to receive these benefits.

 ### Tooling

-As well as a code template, there is custom tooling (tailored to this codebase) to guide you to being more productive with using this template.
+As well as a code template, there is a ton of developer tooling (tailored to this codebase) to guide you to being more productive with using this template.

-We make extensive use Roslyn Analyzers, Code Fixes and Source Generators and Architecture tests to help you and your team be highly productive in following the established patterns this codebase.
-And more importantly detect and fix when those principles are violated.
+We make extensive use Roslyn Analyzers, Code Fixes and Source Generators, coding templates and Architecture tests to help you and your team be highly productive in following the established patterns this codebase.
+And more importantly detect and fix when those principles are inadvertently violated.
+Which we know they often are when the pressure is on.

 For example, we make it trivial to define robust REST APIs, and under the covers, the tooling converts those API definitions into minimal APIs for you.
 But you never have to write all that minimal API boilerplate stuff, or worry about how it is organized in code.
 This is all hidden away from you, not requiring any input from you.